craftcms/docs/docs/3.x/extend/graphql.md

 (Are there nested objects or multiple types?
 Will you need to support eager loading?)
 2. What sort of arguments, if any, do you need to make available for narrowing your result set?
 3. Should this data be available in the public schema, or will you need to add and honor schema permissions?
-4. Is your data read-only or should it be writable via mutations?

 ::: tip
 If you’re not already familiar with GraphQL terminology and the [webonyx/graphql-php](https://github.com/webonyx/graphql-php) library Craft uses, take care to keep Craft and GraphQL terminology separate; there are overlapping terms that can be confusing.
 It helps to pay careful attention to namespacing when looking at code examples.